 - You may have to adjust the moisture in your recipes depending on the flour you use.

 - If you just can’t seem to get that recipe right and your baked goods consistently come out gummy in the middle, your oven may not be getting as hot as it says it is.
 The degree of gumminess of what you make can also be determined by different flours—again, if you’re not happy with how your food is coming out, you might need to experiment.

 For potato starch:

 Starches don’t cause as much trouble as flours do!
 You have a few starches to choose from besides potato—cornstarch, tapioca, and arrowroot—and they are pretty much interchangeable when you are baking with them.
-Some even use dried potato flakes as a substitute for potato starch—yes, the kind in the box that you use when you want instant mashed potatoes.
+Sometimes even dried potato flakes can be a substitute for potato starch—yes, the kind in the box that you use when you want instant mashed potatoes.

 The best brands of Potato Starch and Potato Flour

 For Potato Starch, I really like Anthony’s Organic Potato Starch.
 It’s super light and I like that it’s organic.
 At about $12 for a 2 lb. bag, it will last a long time.

 For Potato Flour, I use Bob’s Red Mill.
 It’s around the same price as the potato starch and seems to be readily available in most grocery stores.

 Here are some amazing recipes that use potato starch and potato flour: